Davez2/Davez2/README.md

 - 👋 Hi, I’m @Davez2
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning java/javascript
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...